paschaldubem/Spotify_Analysis/README.md

 DROP TABLE my_sportify_streaming_audio_2023;
 ```

-Since the "ms_played" column was in milliseconds, I converted it to minutes for easier analysis.
-I added a new column, "min_played," with the converted data and dropped the redundant "ms_played" column.
+Since the `ms_played` column was in milliseconds, I converted it to minutes for easier analysis.
+I added a new column, `min_played`, with the converted data and dropped the redundant `ms_played` column.
 Afterward, I verified that the changes were applied correctly.

 ```sql
 -- Adding a new column as min_played